Tikam02/DevOps-Guide/notes/Dev-ops-Interview.md

  - Meantime to detection (MTTD)
  - Mean time to recovery (MTTR)

-#### Q: In your opinion, what are the major benefits of implementing DevOps automation?
+#### Q12) In your opinion, what are the major benefits of implementing DevOps automation?
 - A: Following are the major benefits of implementing DevOps automation:

 - Removal of the possibility of human error from the CD equation (Core benefit)